hacl-star/hacl-star/PULL.md

 How to submit a pull request with minimal amounts of noise
 ==========================================================

+Make sure you have the latest F\* and kremlin.

 Discarding your local changes to dist/ and hints/
 -------------------------------------------------